 Trend it out at Garosugil

 Beyond the flash malls there is trendy Garosugil in Sinsa-dong.
-There are art cafes, amazing restaurants and a mix of boutique, local and international fashion brands.
+This is one of the things to do in Gangnam for those seeking art cafes, amazing restaurants and a mix of boutique, local and international fashion brands.
 Don’t stick to the main road and have fun exploring the boutique stores and cafes by taking the back roads on either side.
 Remember your way as you can easily lose direction in this labyrinth of coolness.

 Ride the Hallyu wave at Cheongdam